surniaulula/wpsso/readme.txt

 **Customize the plugin settings for different languages:**

-Text, image, and video related options are WordPress language / locale aware, which means you can easily switch languages and customize these options for different front-end languages.
+Text, image, and video related options are WordPress language / locale aware, which means you can easily switch languages and customize these options for different front-end webpage languages.

 **Coded for maximum WordPress performance and compatibility:**